ELEVATE-Project/survey-project-creation-service/README.md

 -   ✅ Manage review stages and workflow configurations
 -   ✅ Configure and manage entity types and entities
 -   ✅ Create, update, and manage forms and templates
--   ✅ Set up data and program managers
+-   ✅ Configure data and program manager roles _(for consumption service)_
 -   ✅ Configure observation settings and links
 -   ✅ Update certificates and templates
 -   ✅ Read organization and resource data